Look up free King County public records on anyone right away using the tools provided in this resource.

 Additionally, city police departments will often not operate a city jail—therefore, another search criteria that can be used would have these keywords: “[city name] police department contact information.”
 Subsequent communication with the police department should be able to yield the location of jail records that may be in their custody.

-King County has several county agencies where marriage and divorce records which are part of King County public records can be viewed and ordered—these are the County Recorder’s Office (marriage records), County Superior Court Clerk’s Office (divorce records) and the Washington State Department of Health.
+King County has several county agencies where marriage and divorce records, which are part of King County public records, can be viewed and ordered—these are the County Recorder’s Office (marriage records), County Superior Court Clerk’s Office (divorce records) and the Washington State Department of Health.

 Find Out if Someone Is Married or Order Marriage Records From the King County Recorder’s Office: King County marriage records can be requested from the County Recorder’s Office either online, through mail, in person or via phone for events that took place after August 1991.2

-Online Requests for Marriage Records & Certificates— The fastest and easiest way to order a marriage certificate or check if someone is married is online is by contacting the King County Recorder’s Office that maintains a Records Search Tool.
-Users are required to register for an account and log in to search for the marriage records.
+Users are required to register for an account and log in to search for marriage records.
 Both certified and uncertified copies can be ordered and payments are made via debit/credit card.
-Certified and uncertified copies cost $3.00 and $1.00 per page respectively.
+Certified and uncertified copies cost $3.00 and $1.00 per page, respectively.
 Additional pages cost $1.00.

-Mail/Phone/In Person Requests for Marriage Records & Certificates— To order marriage and divorce records by mail, download and print the application for a certified marriage certificate.
-Copies cost $3.00 each and payments are made via personal check, cashier’s check or money order payable to “King County Records.”
-Completed forms should be mailed to the recorders office.
+Mail/Phone/In-Person Requests for Marriage Records & Certificates— To order marriage and divorce records by mail, download and print the application for a certified marriage certificate.
+Copies cost $3.00 each, and payments are made via personal check, cashier’s check or money order payable to “King County Records.”
+Completed forms should be mailed to the recorder’s office.

 King County Recorder’s Office